-Microaggressions are subtle verbal and non-verbal slights based on group membership, and they are ubiquitous in the lives of racial minorities, women, and LGBTQ individuals.
-The goal of the current paper is to introduce a role-playing based exercise on effective responses to microaggressions.
-The workshop draws on two previous prejudice responding workshops but integrates research-based strategies.
+Microaggressions are subtle verbal and non-verbal slights based on social group membership, and they are ubiquitous in the lives of racial minorities, women, and LGBTQ individuals (Sue 2010

 1.1.
 Barriers to Responding to Microaggressions